Milanxam/u-chat/README.md

 # A realtime, responsive Chat Application using Next-js and Redis!

-The app uses nextjs 13 and a google sign in, you can friends and chat in realtime, send emojis and more!
+The app uses nextjs 13 a redis database, you can sign in with google, add friends and chat in realtime, send emojis and more!

 The site is live at: https://u-chat-realtime.vercel.app/